-Mourners attending a funeral service in the Chapel should consider wearing a face covering as an additional precaution.
+Mourners attending a funeral service in the Chapel must wear a face covering as an additional precaution.

 We will continue to provide the option to watch the funeral service live, via a web cast link, at no cost, please ask your Funeral Director for further details.

 No one is being permitted in the operational areas of the crematorium, the waiting area or beyond the reception at the office.

 Outside funeral prayers and grave side services will be limited to a maximum of 30 people in line with Government guidance.

 Burial and scattering of cremated remains can now be resumed with only six attendees.

 Mourners are also being encouraged to wait in their cars or outside the chapel ahead of services, as the waiting area remains closed at this time.

 If you would like to find out more about headstones or memorials in Oldham’s crematorium and cemeteries, please contact the cemetery office on: